-We believe our existing cash and cash equivalents at March 31, 2011 will be sufficient to fund our debt repayment obligations, our forecasted research and development expenses and our fixed obligations over the next 12 months.
+We believe our existing cash and cash equivalents at June 30, 2011 will be sufficient to fund our forecasted research and development expenses and our fixed obligations over the next 12 months.
 However, we will need to successfully complete one or more additional financing transactions and/or corporate partnerships in the near-term; otherwise, we will not have sufficient cash or other liquidity to fund our operations as currently conducted and staffed for the following 12 months which raises doubt as to our ability to continue as a going concern.